IBM/db2developerextension-about/docs/working-with-sql/query-history.md

 # {{ page.title }}
 ---

-The **QUERY HISTORY** view lists previously ran statements.
-Run at least one SQL statement from the Db2 SQL Editor so that history entries exist.
-You can open an entry to see the status details and results.
+The **QUERY HISTORY** view lists previously run SQL statements.
+Run at least one SQL statement from the Db2 SQL Editor for history entries to appear.
+You can open a history entry to view status details and results.

 ## Viewing queries in Query History
 ---